jsnmui/blogapi/README.md

 ### Server
 * Node.js - an open source asynchronous event-driven server environment that executes JavaScript code outside a web browser.
 * Express - a back end web application framework for Node.js
+* Nodemon - a tool that automatically restarts a node application when file changes in the directory are detected.

 ### Database
 * MongoDB - a non-relational document database that stores data in a format similar to Javascript Object Notation.